gcdeng/my-website-v3/src/pages/resume.md

 ## Soft Skills

 - Not just coding but work with ownership and self-motivated
-- From business requirements to live product. planning, analysis side effect, task prioritization, effort estimation, implement, test, collaborate with team members
+- From business requirements to live product. planning, analysis side effect, task prioritization, effort estimation, implement, testing, collaborate with team members
 - Provide design suggestions and technology solutions to PM & UI/UX Designer for building a better production together
 - Design and integrate API with backend engineer
 - Write engineering spec, wiki, problem solving journey